besworks/devvit-webview-template/README.md

 ## Sugar Free

-- All TypeScript has been stripped out (except **devvit/main.ts** which is a hardcoded path).
+- All TypeScript has been stripped out (except **src/devvit/main.ts** which is a hardcoded path).
 - API Router example logic simplified.
-Just includes a single minimal example route.
+Just a single example route returning username & avatar.
 - UI trimmed down.
 No real moving parts.
 Only minimal HTML/JS/CSS boilerplate.
-- Clean and to-the-point.
+- Lean, clean, and to-the-point.
 Start porting or prototyping quickly.
+No warranty.

 ## Usage